TBosak/game-template/README.md

 *Need to turn template into an installable package.

-*Add implementation example images and videos
+*Add implementation example images and videos to README

 ---